-At NHS Employers we have rolled out two training programmes in partnership with Zeal Solutions, which have supported line managers across over 120 NHS organisations.
-From this we have created some tips to help your organisation develop a successful line manager training programme to promote effective health and wellbeing.
+We have rolled out two training programmes in partnership with Zeal Solutions, which have supported line managers across over 120 NHS organisations.
+From this training, we have created some tips to help your organisation develop a successful line manager training programme to promote effective health and wellbeing.

 1. Establish your needs

 It's important that you identify the issues surrounding the ability to manage health and wellbeing within your trust, to ensure you can establish the requirements for the programme.
 The training we developed was based on research which established that supportive leadership, capability in dealing with mental wellbeing and the competence of line managers is critical for promoting individual health, performance and effectiveness.

 Board approval and commitment is vital for the success of a line manager training programme.
 You need to ensure that your board is supportive and allows managers to be released from their daily role to attend training days.

 Make the training attractive and use promotional material to showcase this.
 Remember you have to encourage your staff to attend and make sure that it is worthwhile them being away for the day.

 4. Train your trainers in a full one-day session

 Make the most of your resources.
 Once you have developed a training programme, train a selection of your line managers so that they in turn can roll out the training across the organisation to ensure as many line managers as possible can be reached.
 With a training session taking place over one day you can ensure that the relevant materials are covered in detail without taking colleagues out of their normal working day for a prolonged period.